Jean Chaufourier

-Jean Chaufourier was a French landscape painter and engraver.
-He was born in Paris in 1675.
+Jean Chaufourier (1675–1757) was a French landscape painter and engraver.
+He was born in Paris.
 He married a daughter of Gerard Edelinck, who was also an engraver.
 Chaufourier taught drawing to Pierre-Jean Mariette.
 He was received into the Royal Academy of Painting and Sculpture in 1735, and died at St. Germain-en-Laye in 1757.
-There are three of his drawings in the Louvre, and we have a set of eight landscapes engraved by him.
+There are three of his drawings in the Louvre, and a set of eight landscapes engraved by him has survived.